Social Media Tips for MBA Applicants

-We’re going to tell you something you probably already know.
-Namely, if you’re applying to an MBA program this year, be careful about what you post online.
-It’s quite possible that adcom members will do a search of your name before admitting you to their program.
+We’re going to tell you something that we hope you already know.
+Namely, if you’re applying to an MBA program this year, be careful what you post online.
+Like it or not, Adcom members may scan your public profiles before admitting you to their program.
 You don’t want something written in haste to derail your chances of getting in.
 That’s why you should review these social media tips for MBA applicants asap.

-Rest assured, being active on Twitter, Instagram, Facebook and other social media platforms isn’t a negative.
-In fact, savvy candidates actually use these venues to boost their credibility.
-For example, you can also use social media to solidify the good impressions made through your application materials.
+Rest assured, we’re not saying that being active on Twitter, Instagram, Facebook, and other social media platforms is negative.
+In fact, savvy candidates actually use these avenues to boost their credibility.
+For example, you can use social media to solidify the good impressions made through your application materials.

 Let’s say that you’re hoping to switch careers after business school.
 One of your essays talks about your intention to work for a company that develops clean-energy options in third-world countries.
 You could tweet links to articles or books you’re reading on the subject.
 Maybe you post about a local conference you attended.
 Perhaps you give your take on the most promising advancements in the field.